 Analog Conversations for Digital Transformation

-Discussions around harnessing an organization’s data to enable greater business impact through tools like AI and ML are often dominated by the technology itself.
-What the tech can do, how much time it will save us and all the bells & whistles at our finger tips.
-But it’s vital to understand the steps required to achieve those goals and, more importantly, why we’ve chosen these projects to spend our resources on in the first place.
+Discussions around harnessing an organization’s data to enable greater business impact through tools like AI and ML are often dominated by the technology itself—what it can do, how much time it will save us, and all the bells and whistles at our fingertips.
+However, it’s vital to understand the steps required for effective data strategy for AI success and, more importantly, why we’ve chosen these projects to invest our resources in from the outset.
 Chasing shiny objects can derail a roadmap quite quickly.

 I recently had the chance to dive into this topic in a roundtable discussion with other marketing technology leaders, particularly around preparing data for AI.
 The big takeaway?
 We need to have detailed, team-based conversations to map out our data goals and roadmap long before we touch the tech.